theironsamurai/scribemacs-prelude/README.md

 It also assumes you are like me.
 Afterall, I created this to make MY Emacs act the way I want it to.
 If you have different interests, goals, tastes, then maybe you'll want to alter the defaults and/or use something else entirely.

 Again, everything is "toggle-able".
 So, of course, you can be a programmer and use this if you like the defaults.

-But, my "avatar" user is a writer who is quite geeky, rather than a programmer who is also a writer.
+**My "avatar" user is a writer who is quite geeky, rather than a programmer who is also a writer.**

 *Scribemacs is very much still in the beta-testing phase.
 But, totally usable.
 I use it every day* :-)